 “Do you know, we don’t think about the risks.
 We simply live and try to be happy.
 The children go to school, their parents work and life goes on.
 We don’t think about the danger of Chernobyl.

 “We know that it is not very good for our health but still the area is our motherland and we can’t change anything.
 If we moved away we would miss all of our lifelong friends.”

 Group leader Nina believes the three-week respite trip is hugely beneficial to the children.

 Nina explained: “This trip is very important for their health because they breathe fresh air and eat healthy food that is not contaminated.

 “The benefit is their immune system is strengthened.
 This trip opens up the world to the children and they can see that the world is kind.”

-Gail MacDonald, Chair of Chernobyl Children’s Lifeline Forth Valley Link, said: "The Chernobyl disaster may have been 32 years ago but the affects of it are still as bad today as they were the day after the event, because radiation is still spilling out from the plant.
+Gail MacDonald, Chair of Chernobyl Children’s Lifeline Forth Valley Link, said: "The Chernobyl disaster may have been 32 years ago but the effects of it are still as bad today as they were the day after the event because radiation is still spilling out from the plant.

 "The trips that we organise for children to places like Stirling act as a real chance for health recuperation - just three and a half weeks in Scotland can help strengthen their immune systems for up to two and half years.